Pylons/pyramid_blogr/docs/basic_models.rst

 maybe an activation link, but during registration flow something unexpected happens and the code errored out.

-It is very uncommon in this situation that the user would get a welcome email, but in reality his profile was never persisted in database.
+It is very common in this situation that the user would get a welcome email, but in reality his profile was never persisted in database.
 With packages like **pyramid_mailer** it is perfectly possible to delay email sending **after** the user got successfully saved in database.